Champii/Nodulator/README.md

     # We create: PUT => /api/1/{resource_name}/:id/levelUp
     @Put '/:id/levelUp', (req, res) =>

-      # For DefaultRoute routes with '/:id/*',
+      # For MultiRoute routes with '/:id/*',
       # Fetch the corresponding Resource and put the instance in @instance
       # (here it can be called 'req.player' but we want to stay generic)
       @instance.LevelUp (err, resource) ->